-Acu-Rite Companies Inc. manufactures application-specific readout systems for the manual machine tool industry.
-Each system includes a VUE, Wizard 411, 200S, Wizard 550, 300S or Wizard 1000 readout, a minimum of one precision glass scale and associated hardware used in the mounting of the readout and precision glass scale(s).
+ACU-RITE digital readout systems are application-specific readout systems for the manual machine tool industry.
+Each system includes a DRO100, DRO203 or DRO300 readout, a minimum of one precision glass scale and associated hardware used in the mounting of the readout and precision glass scale(s).

-FIGURE 1.1 Acu-Rite Precision Glass Scales (from top to bottom) ENC 250, SENC 150, ENC 125 T, SENC 50 Scales are mounted to the motion axes and provide positional feedback to the readout to inform the operator of tool/workpiece position.
+Scales are mounted to the motion axes and provide positional feedback to the readout to inform the operator of tool/workpiece position.
 The scale is composed of two (2) integral components; the precision glass scale and the electronic reader head.

-Acu-Rite Companies Inc.'s Premium precision glass scales consist of chromium lines on a glass substrate with up to 1,270 lines per inch with distance encrypted reference mark placed every 50mm.
-Glass scales are manufactured in a Class 100 Clean Room that is one of a kind in the United States.
+ACU-RITE premium precision glass scales consist of chromium lines on a glass substrate with distance encrypted reference marks.
 The reference mark is used to recover tool/workpiece position upon power up or after an accidental loss of power or ending work for the day.
-This capability is called Position-Trac[TM] and is available on the SENC 150 Scale, ENC 250 Scale and the SENC 50 Scale.
+This capability is called Position-Trac and is available on the SENC 150 Scale, and the SENC 50 Scale.